KishanKartha/qs-favp-mfbo/README.md

 | Supp.
 Table 1 | `benchmarks/synthetic/run_ablation.py` |
 | Supp.
 Table 2 | `benchmarks/synthetic/run_overhead_sweep.py` |

-Figures 4 and 5 and Extended Data Figs. 4 and 5 are from the live experimental campaign (optical micrographs, Raman spectra, and the trial-by-trial trajectory) and are not generated from code.

 See `benchmarks/synthetic/README.md` and `benchmarks/p3ht_cnt/README.md` for
 runtime estimates, CLI options, and output layout for each script.
 The P3HT-CNT benchmark needs the Bash et al. dataset, which is not redistributed